 - Proposition 301 Bonds (State School Improvement Revenue Bonds) Proposition 301, approved by voters in 2000, authorized SFB to issue up to \$800 million of revenue bonds to finance its Deficiencies Correction program which made school repairs statewide.
-The bonds were issued in this amount during FY 2001 FY 2003, and are paid from the 0.6% sales tax enacted by the ballot measure.
-The term of the bonds runs through FY 2021, which coincides with the expiration of the measure's sales tax, at which point the entire issuance will have been retired. - State Land Trust Bonds (School Trust Revenue Bonds) Laws 2003, Chapter 264 authorized SFB to issue \$246.6 million of State School Trust revenue bonds to provide further funding for the Deficiencies Correction program.
+The bonds were issued in this amount during FY 2001 FY 2003 and are paid from the 0.6% sales tax enacted by the ballot measure.
+The term of the bonds runs through FY 2021, which coincides with the expiration of the measure's sales tax, at which point the entire original issuance will have been retired.
+Laws 2018, Chapter 74 extends the Proposition 301 sales tax through FY 2041, however, it removes the allocation for debt service as the bonds will be retired. - State Land Trust Bonds (School Trust Revenue Bonds) Laws 2003, Chapter 264 authorized SFB to issue \$246.6 million of State School Trust revenue bonds to provide further funding for the Deficiencies Correction program.
 Debt service on the bonds is paid from expendable earnings of the state's land trust, which consists of monies received from the sale or lease of state school trust lands and investment earnings in the fund.
 Earnings from this fund are first used to fund payments related to the SFB trust revenue bonds, with any excess funds above this amount transferred to the Department of Education.
-The bonds were issued with a term of 15 years, and are scheduled to be retired in FY 2018.
+The bonds were issued with a term of 15 years and were retired in FY 2018.